 Avoid buying animal product-based souvenirs

 When you go to a new place, you may want to take some tangible memories of the place back home by buying souvenirs.
 But, be conscious about what you are buying.
-Sometimes, it can be difficult to tell whether the product you wish to buy is made of animal skin, shell, etc. So, it is best to avoid buying objects that are made from wildlife.
+Sometimes, it can be difficult to tell whether the product you wish to buy is made of animal skin, bones, etc. So, it is best to avoid buying objects that are made from wildlife.
 If the buying stops, killing of animals and illegal trade will stop too.

 Give it back to the local community